technofocus-pte/cpltextndregionaldepth/Lab 1C/Lab 1C.md

 5. En el campo de consulta, introduzca la siguiente consulta y, a continuación, seleccione el icono **Enviar**:

-    **I'm the Director for Market Research for Tailspin Toys, a U.S. based toy manufacturer.
-Conduct a market analysis of the toy industry to identify sales figures, the latest trends, consumer preferences, and the most popular toys in the market**.
+    ++I'm the Director for Market Research for Tailspin Toys, a U.S. based toy manufacturer.
+Conduct a market analysis of the toy industry to identify sales figures, the latest trends, consumer preferences, and the most popular toys in the market.++

     ![](./media/image8.png)